Armand Duplantis: 2025: Multiple new world records, 3rd outdoor and indoor world titles, century mark, Laureus award, 5th diamond league title and 6.30 m

 On 13 August, Duplantis was appointed by World Athletics as the inaugural Ultimate Star to the first edition of World Athletics Ultimate Championship slated to be held in Budapest 11–13 September 2026.
 The new global event would be an exclusive, biennial season-ending track and field meet for even years when a World Outdoor Championships is not held.
-World Athletics later named Usain Bolt as it's Ultimate Legend Duplantis, along with Bolt, would help promote the inaugural championship in their respective roles.
+World Athletics later named Usain Bolt as its Ultimate Legend Duplantis, along with Bolt, would help promote the inaugural championship in their respective roles.

 On 27 August, Duplantis won the Diamond League crown for the fifth time in a row at the 2025 Zürich Diamond League final meeting, inching closer to the seven titles won by French pole vaulter Renaud Lavillenie and American triple-jumper Christian Taylor.
-Duplantis' winning height of 6.00 m was his 118th clearance at 6 m and above.
+Duplantis's winning height of 6.00 m was his 118th clearance at 6 m and above.

 On 15 September at the 2025 World Athletics Championships in Tokyo, Duplantis won his third consecutive world title in pole vault.
 He sealed his title with a 6.15 m clearance in the highest quality men's pole vault final in a global championship ever where seven men cleared 5.90 m or higher in a single competition, then continued to set a new world record of 6.30 m.
 He soared to his 14th world record of his career on his final attempt.
-The 6.30 m mark is Duplantis' fourth world record in 2025, the most number of times he has improved the mark during a single year in his career.
+The 6.30 m mark is Duplantis's fourth world record in 2025, the most number of times he has improved the mark during a single year in his career.

-Duplantis revealed later that his dad and coach Greg Duplantis had made the call for him to use a stiffer pole for the third attempt at 6.30m to optimise his elevation.
+Duplantis made two tweaks that made the difference after two initial failed attempts at 6.30 m.
+First, he changed the standards of the crossbar moving it five centimeters closer to the box where the pole is planted into which allowed him to change the angle of clearance.
+Duplantis also revealed later that his dad and coach Greg Duplantis had made the call for him to use a stiffer pole for the third attempt at 6.30 m to optimise his elevation.
 His earlier attempts at 6.30 m were made using the same pole he had used for his previous world records from 6.20 m to 6.29 m.

-On 26 October, Duplantis was named 2025 European Athlete of the Year; his third time winning the award, a feat which has only previously been achieved by Great Britain’s Mo Farah.
+On 26 October, Duplantis was named 2025 European Athlete of the Year; his third time winning the award, a feat which has only previously been achieved by Great Britain's Mo Farah.

+On 30 November, Duplantis was named World Athlete of the Year.
+He was unbeaten in 16 competitions and became the first men's pole vaulter in modern history to go undefeated for two successive years.
+He was the first field event athlete to win three men's athlete of the year awards, and only the third to win three or more, joining Usain Bolt (who won six) and Hicham El Guerrouj (who also won three).